jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 for squirrel videos.
 Can you please do this in the future?"

 Ah, much better.
-We make our customer feel better, and set better expectations, and we end up in a valuable conversation.
+We make our customer feel better, and set better expectations, so we end up in a valuable conversation.

-## Everyone wanna be a bodybuilder, but no one want to lift those heavy ass
+## Customers that connect with us, stay longer.

-weights
+The other thing we don't want to do is to limit the people we connect with to just those high-touch customers that reach out in support.

-The other thing we don't want is to limit the people we connect with to just those high-touch customers that reach out in support.
-Customers that connect with us, stay longer.
+In our case, our brand, and the connections we make with our customers, are one of the big reasons they stay instead of trying a competitor.
+I'd bet your customers feel the same way as well.

 But in the light-weight approach, customers that don't email support, don't connect with us.
 So we might even "cold email" them, practically beg them to